 Use proper ventilation when cooking, cleaning, painting and when doing other household maintenance and refer to WHE’s fact sheet on Indoor Air Quality and Health.

 Check for mold in high moisture areas like basements and bathrooms and be sure to check for leaks around plumbing fixtures and windows.
 Keep humidity in your house below 45% and use exhaust fans when available.
-Here is a link to inexpensive humidity sensors to explore.
+Here is a link to inexpensive humidity sensors to explore. - Limit the exposure of lead in your home if it was built before 1978;

 If you are using this time to catch up on some home DIY projects, make sure you are doing them lead-safe and minimizing dust exposure.